 The first time in 100 years, a military event at Henley Royal Regatta

-The first time 126 Allies from eight nations rowed, raced and lived together
+The first time 126 Allies from eight nations have rowed, raced and lived together

 The first time a major international sporting event in the wake of British Armed Forces week